Understanding the Fees Charged By Answering Services

 - Wrap Time

 Wrap time is definitely one of the fees that should throw up a red flag if you’re looking to hire an answering service.
-If you hire a customer support or sales based call center, this type of fee is typical, as it accounts for the follow up time the agent has to spend processing information after each call.
+If you hire customer support or sales-based call center, this type of fee is typical, as it accounts for the follow-up time the agent has to spend processing information after each call.
 However, this time should be very minimal at an answering service, which is why you should not be paying for wrap time.